The costs of buying are also kept low, as your deposit is based on the price of the share, not on the home’s full value.

 Contact your own Financial Advisor to determine the percentage of the property that you can afford, then it's time to arrange viewings and visit the properties that have caught your eye.

 For further information please email our Housing officer at email@example.com

 Your annual household income needs to be less than £80,000 per year and you need to prove you cannot afford to buy a suitable home on the open market.
 You should have savings of approximately £3,000 to cover legal fees, plus savings towards your mortgage and deposit (affordability will be assessed).
 Please contact our team for more information.Contact

 Help to Buy South are on hand to assess your eligibility to purchase a shared ownership property.
 If you meet the basic eligibility criteria you can register to search for available properties.Register

-We have a selection properties either available for Shared Ownership or coming soon.
-To check the latest availability, please contact our team for more information.View homes
+We have a selection of properties either available for Shared Ownership or coming soon.
+To check the latest availability, please contact our team for more information or view the properties via the button below.View homes